skypjack/entt/docs/md/entity.md

 ```

 Furthermore, all features rely on internal functions that forward the calls to
 the mixins.
-The latter can then make use of any context variables, which can be
+The latter can then make use of any information, which can be set
-set via `bind`:
+via `bind`:

 ```cpp
 base.bind(entt::forward_as_any(registry));